 5. Leisure activity

-Especially here in Thailand where massage is much more affordable compared to western countries, a trip to a massage shop can be a great way to get away from the routine.
+Especially here in Thailand where massage is much more affordable compared to western countries, a visit to a massage shop can be a great way to get away from the routine.

 It is a much healthier alternative than hitting a bar for a drink.